locize/i18next-locize-backend/README.md

 - As with all modules you can either pass the constructor function (class) to the i18next.use or a concrete instance.
 - If you don't use a module loader it will be added to `window.i18nextLocizeBackend`
+- **IMPORTANT**: If you do not use the `new Locize(options, callback)` constructor or the `getOptions` function (see below) in combination with a language detector, you should define the `supportedLngs` option yourself in the i18next init options.
+Otherwise, i18next might try to load languages that do not exist in your project, resulting in unnecessary requests.

 ## Backend Options